Creative Event Themes Country Road

 Creating the Atmosphere: Dusk, Warm, and Breezy

 Picture a highway in the heartland.
 What do you see?
 Chances are, the sun is setting, a red pickup is seen kicking up dust and gravel, and the temperature is perfect.
 Just perfect.
 And the air?
 As clean and clear as it gets.
-A successful country road party starts with appropriate venue selection.
+A successful country road party starts with an appropriate venue selection.
 And for this party, nothing beats the outdoors.
 Consider an out-of-season fairground, empty barn, or even the brick road of a frozen-in-time Main Street.
 Plenty of themes mandate pricey event spaces.
 This isn’t one of them.
 Give your budget a break and embrace a simple setting.

 Refreshments that Recall Memories of Old

-Turn on a country radio and listen for a few minutes.
+Turn on country radio and listen for a few minutes.
 Among the lyrics will almost certainly be references to cold beer and good food.
 Food and drink are as integral to country living as anything.
 For tips on what to serve, just look out the window.
 Serve a spread inspired by the crops and animals that line the routes of the Midwest.

 - Grilled corn served on sticks